evenh/dev-infra/README.md

 ## How to add a custom service?

 Create a custom Docker Compose file in the `tools` directory and give it a meaningful name.
 If you use volumes, please also do add a `.win.yml` override definition as it will be automatically be picked up by this script.

+## License

+This project is licensed under the terms of the MIT license.
+See [LICENSE](https://github.com/evenh/dev-infra/blob/master/LICENSE).